Transmission Distribution & Retail

 Belmont substation to Camp Hill on Middle Road.

-Advised detour routes are South Shore Road and Harbour Road when available.
+Advised detour routes on South Shore Road when available.

 Morgan’s Point to Evans Bay Road via Middle Road